 12.3.
 Completeness

 In compliance with the rules (regulations).
-The data collection on Maritime transport statistics follows the provisions of the Directive 2009/42/EC of the European Parliament and of the Council of 6 May 2009 on statistical returns in respect of carriage of goods and passengers by sea (Recast).
+The data collection on maritime transport statistics follows the provisions of Directive 2009/42/EC of the European Parliament and of the Council of 6 May 2009 on statistical returns in respect of carriage of goods and passengers by sea (Recast).

 13.1.
 Accuracy - overall

 The type of survey and the data collection methods ensure sufficient coverage and timeliness.
-The processing with several checks as well as checks done before transmitting data to Eurostat provides a high accuracy of the data.
+Several checks carried out during data processing as well as before transmitting data to Eurostat ensure high accuracy of the data.

 13.2.
 Sampling error